ksmandersen/CCollections/CCReport.md

 With the cc_object-approach, we have, in normal C code, replicated some of the functionality from more modern languages, making the code more dynamic and extensible.

+## Collection and enumerator architecture

+We want our collections to be architectured in a way so that they have a common interface for data exchange.
+We want it to be easy to convert between different data structures, and to get data in and out of the different kinds of collections.
+We already have a uniform way of storing different data types with our object structures, and we need something like that for our collections.

+The way to have all data structures be interchangable is to have a common structure, that each can convert to and from.
+In this collection, we have chosen enumerators to be that common data structure.
+All collections should be able to return an enumerator, and all collections should be able to be created with an enumerator as argument.

+The next problem is how to do this in C. In an object oriented language, we would be able to make an enumerable interface, which all collection subclasses could implement.
+We do not have this feature in C. What we can do have is the ability in incapsulate structures in other structures.
+This allows us to make something not unlike inheritance from object oriented languages.
+By defining a cc_enumerable struct, we can place this inside of a cc_collection struct to "implement it" in the collection.
+We will then be able to add function pointers, which each type of collection can override, to provide their own implementation.

 ## Code Structure [section-codestructure]

 To have a well structured source code is very important in regards to debugging, testing and maintainability of the project.
 That’s why we are strictly following some basic rules regarding structure, information hiding and naming.